 How does Qredo facilitate compliance with emerging regulations like the Travel Rule?

-Qredo will include a Layer 3 encrypted, decentralized communication network based on Matrix that enables the development of secure applications that bridge the gap in capability that exists between TradFi and DeFi.
+Qredo's Travel Rule solution is based on a Layer 3 encrypted, decentralized communication network (Matrix), which enables the development of secure applications to bridge the gap in capability that exists between TradFi and DeFi.

 For example, using Qredo’s Client software and open source Integration Libraries (Python, Java, .NET), financial institutions will be able to craft messages containing Travel Rule information about a particular transaction between regulated Virtual Asset Service Providers (VASPS), or messages sent to or from VASPs.

 Do you have insurance for assets held on Qredo?

 Yes.
 We aim to blend the best of TradFi with DeFi.
 Qredo has insurance against malicious intent and theft from Lloyds of London, underwritten by Sompo.